 Shabbat is a very special time at Gan Alonim.
-Although the Jewish Sabbath doesn’t actually begin until sundown on Friday night, we celebrate it on Friday afternoon just before pick-up time.
+Although the Jewish Sabbath doesn’t actually begin until sundown on Friday night, we celebrate it early at Gan!
 All of the campers gather together and sing songs that they have learned throughout the week.
 Campers get to eat delicious challah bread that one of the groups braided as an activity and everybody gets a little bit of grape juice.

 For the most part, your child will rotate through camp activities with children in his/her own age.
 However, there are many activities that groups will do together, such as swimming.
 If two groups do an activity together, the groups are usually only one year apart in age.
 Occasionally the oldest and youngest groups do an activity together so the older campers can mentor the younger campers.
 Campers will eat lunch with other campers in their age range.
 Come Shabbat, every camper sings and dances in the same room!